 IRAP picture period at approximately 1.0 second

-Other settings as in the configuration files
+Other settings as in the configuration files as described in Annex B

-encoder_randomaccess_main10.cfg as in the CTC for all encodings

 Test Sequences

 The proposed test sequences to use are listed in Table 1.
 Bitstreams will be generated using HEVC Main 10 Profile, BT.2020 container, ST 2084 Transfer Function and NCL Y’CbCr colour space conversion.